 The Annual W. G. Hoskins Lecture

 The contribution made to English local history by Professor W. G. Hoskins is widely recognised.
-As founder of the Department of, now the Centre for English Local History, his achievements are commemorated by the Friends each year in the annual W. G. Hoskins lecture given by a distinguished historian.
-Following the lecture, Friends and visitors are welcome to adjourn to Marc Fitch House for tea and conversation.
+As founder of the Department of English Local History (now the Centre for Regional and Local History), his achievements are commemorated by the Friends each year in the annual W. G. Hoskins lecture given by a distinguished historian.
+Following the lecture, Friends and visitors are welcome to adjourn afterwards for tea and conversation.

 The lecture is a public one, and the Friends encourage anyone who is interested in the topic to attend.
-A small charge of £3 is made on the door for those who are not members of the Friends, but in return for this you have a warm welcome to the lecure and to the tea afterwards in Marc Fitch House, No 5 Salisbury Road.
+A small charge of is made for those who are not members of the Friends, but in return for this you have a warm welcome to the lecture and to tea afterwards.

 2018 Lecture Saturday 23 June – Wharram Percy and its Landscape Contexts